reportportal/docs/docs/analysis/HowModelsAreRetrained.md

 * ML suggestions XGBoost model, which offers the probability for a test item to resemble the test item from the history.
 * Error message language model on Tf-Idf vectors (Random Forest Classifier), which delivers a probability for the error message to be of a specific defect type or its subtype based on the words in the message.
 The probability from this model serves as a feature in the main boosting algorithm.

 In the beginning, you have global models at your disposal.
 These models, trained on six projects, have demonstrated average good accuracy.
-To develop a more powerful and personalized test failure analysis, you should retrain the models on the data from your project. he start of the project, you have global models.
-They were trained on 6 projects and were validated to give a good accuracy on average.
+To develop a more powerful and personalized test failure analysis, you should retrain the models on the data from your project.
+At the start of the project, you have global models available.
+They were trained on six projects and validated to provide good average accuracy.
 To have a more powerful and personalized test failure analysis, the models should be retrained on the data from the project.

 :::note
 If a global model performs better on your project data, the retrained model will not be saved, because we only keep custom models that outperform the global model on your data.